asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

 ## Request/reply
-As Eve and Chan had almost finished setting up the communication system, Eve explained the request/reply pattern to Chan, which is not a component but a typical communication pattern.
+As Eve and Chan near the completion of their communication system setup, Eve takes a moment to elaborate on the request/reply pattern to Chan, emphasizing that it is a communication pattern rather than a separate component.

-Eve explains to Chan that this is a type of communication pattern where there are two actors, a requestor and a replier.
+Eve clarifies to Chan that this pattern involves two key roles: a requestor and a replier.

-Here, they set up a channel called `communication`, which is used to exchange messages, send requests asking how Eve's doing, what she's up to, and general chit-chat or cool discoveries by Chan as he travels around the galaxy.
-The reply address where the response to his request needs to be delivered is known while defining the communication system.
+In their setup, they establish a channel named `communication` to facilitate requests and enable communication.
+Now they can stay in touch and communicate about Eve's adventures and Chan's fascinating discoveries during his intergalactic travels.

 ```yml
 asyncapi: 3.0.0